Clermont Ferrand France Travel Guide

 Ensure a seamless exit from Clermont-Ferrand and France.

-Leave your accommodation tidy and book your home.
+Leave your accommodation tidy and secure your home.

-Remember, you must present the goods (unused) and validated 'détaxe' forms to customs at your final EU departure point.
+Remember, you must present the goods (unused) and validated 'détaxe' forms to border control at your final EU departure point.

 Failing to do so indicates you will not receive your VAT refund.